flaneurette/Health-Library/Documents/Electronics/Wiring/README.md

 Estimated: ~2-3 minutes per socket if you’re organized.

+After checking and switching, get a **neon polarity checker** (if you have one).
+Put it in the right pin.
+It should light up. (double confirmation)

 ## US sockets

 * Switch off the mains at the house breaker.